 • Step: 3— Preparing the Working Area

-Welding works involve hazardous issues.
-Adequately preparing the working area is crucial.
 Also, take all the safety measures to avoid risk.
-Arrange for enough ventilation to get off fumes quickly.
-You can install a few fans too.
+Arrange for enough ventilation to get fumes off quickly.
+You can install ventilation fan too.

 Step: 4— Cleaning the Brass Pieces

-Are your brass pieces dirty?
 You can use special brushes to get rid of dirt from the brass surface.
 If they have lacquer, remove them too.
 Sandpaper or Scotch Brite pads come in handy to clean brass.
-Finally, use alcohol to eliminate debris and must get off the alcohol substances.

 • Step: 5— Firmly Positioning the Brass Pieces